kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 You do not need to have an existing Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.
 The deployment process will create a cluster for you.

-The install tools uses `eksctl` command, and doesn't support `--profile` option, now.
+The installation tool uses the `eksctl` command and doesn't support  the `--profile` [option]().
-So please use `aws sts assume-role` commands with [this document](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) if you use switch role.
+If you need to switch role, use the `aws sts assume-role` commands.
+See the AWS guide to [using temporary security credentials to request access to AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).

 ## Understanding the deployment process